LnikiTech/RegionPay/README.md

 📄 License

 This project is licensed under the MIT License.
-Use, modify, and distribute freely with attribution.
+You may use, modify, and distribute it as long as attribution is preserved.

 🤝 Contributing